 Ovarian hyperstimulation syndrome

-In most cases symptoms are mild and easy to treat.
-On very rare occasions the patient may develop a blood clot (thrombosis) in an artery or vein, liver or kidney problems, and respiratory distress.
-In very severe cases OHSS can be potentially fatal.
+Rarely, a blood clot may develop in an artery or vein, liver or kidney problems can arise, and respiratory distress may develop.
+In severe cases, OHSS can be fatal.

 This is when a fertilized egg implants outside the womb, usually in a fallopian tube.
 If it stays in there, complications can develop, such as the rupture of the fallopian tube.
 This pregnancy has no chance of continuing.

 Immediate surgery is needed and, sadly, the tube on that side will be lost.
 However, future pregnancy is possible with the other ovary and tube.